MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`AdditionalArgumentsForBlobCopy`** - **Optional Arguments (for uploading files to blob)**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optional AzCopy.exe arguments that will be applied when uploading to blob like, --check-length=true.
-If no optional arguments are specified here, the following optional arguments will be added by default.<br> --log-level=INFO (if the pipeline is running in debug mode set --log-level=DEBUG),<br> --recursive (only if container name is not $root),<br> --blob-type=PageBlob (only if specified storage account is a premium account).
+Provide additional arguments to `AzCopy.exe` for use when uploading to the Blob and downloading to the VMs.
+See [Transfer data with the AzCopy Command-Line Utility](/azure/storage/common/storage-use-azcopy-v10) for details.

+For Premium storage accounts that support only Azure page Blobs use `--blob-type=PageBlob` as an additional argument.

+Default arguments include `--log-level=INFO` (default) and `--recursive` (if the container name is not `$root`).
 <!-- :::editable-content-end::: -->
 <br>